lsulibraries/ldl_metadata_docs/ldl_metadata_guidelines.md

 - __DC:__ dc:format

 ### Usage
-- __Instructions:__ Enter a description of the medium/media used in the creation of the physical resource, or (changing the Type attribute) other details about the physical object not captured in controlled fields.
+- __Instructions:__ Enter an uncontrolled, detailed description of the medium/media used in the creation of the physical resource, or (changing the Type attribute) other details about the physical object not captured in controlled fields.
 - __Type:__ text
 - __Usage Notes:__
     - The type attribute designates the type of note, with the default usage of this field in the LDL being type="medium".
 Select from MODS list of note types at http://www.loc.gov/standards/mods/mods-notes.html.
 Other note types present in the LDL include "condition", "marks", "technique", and "physical details".
+    - Use when information that is important for understanding the resource cannot be recorded using controlled vocabulary terms.
+Use the Form field to enter controlled vocabulary terms.
     - Terminology may be drawn from AAT, but this field is not controlled or faceted.
-Use the Form field to enter controlled vocabulary terms.
 - __Examples:__
     -